apache/flink/docs/content.zh/docs/dev/table/sqlClient.md

                                                (version >= 37.0.0).
 Please ensure
                                                that the specified environment meets
                                                the above requirements.
-         -pyfs,--pyFiles <pythonFiles>         Attach custom python files for job.
+         -pyfs,--pyFiles <pythonFiles>         Attach custom files for job.
-                                               The standard python resource file
+                                               The standard resource file suffixes
-                                               suffixes such as .py/.egg/.zip or
+                                               such as .py/.egg/.zip/.whl or
                                                directory are all supported.
 These
                                                files will be added to the PYTHONPATH of both the local client and the